zkemail/zk-email-verify/packages/circuits/README.md

 </details>

 ## Utils
 This section provides an overview of utility circom templates available in the `@zk-email/circuits/utils` directory.
-These templates assist in the construction of zk circuits for various applications beyond the core ZK Email functionalities.
+These templates assist in the construction of ZK circuits for various applications beyond the core ZK Email functionalities.

+> Important: When using these templates outside of zk-email, please ensure you read the assumptions on the input signals that are documented above each template source code.
+You would need to constrain the inputs accordingly before you pass them to these utility circuits.

 ### `utils/array.circom`